feathersjs/feathers/docs/guides/basics/authentication.md

 <BlockQuote type="note">

-Creating a user with the same email address will only work once, then fail since it already exists in the database.
+For SQL databases, creating a user with the same email address will only work once, then fail since it already exists in the database.

 </BlockQuote>